 Go to Network Connectors.

-Find the Peppol connector and Install it.
+Click on the three dots of the Peppol connector and Activate it.

 Once activated, you can start exchanging documents with any business on the Peppol network.